Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

-* **P"nnn"** Macro filename (in RRF 3.x and later, quotation marks around the filename are mandatory)
+* **P"nnn"** Macro filename.
+If no path is specified, the default folder is /sys.
-* **Rn** When no P parameter is provided, indicates if macro can be paused from this point onwards.
-(RRF 3.4 and later, see Notes for usage)
+* **Rn** When M98 is used inside a macro and no P parameter is provided, indicates whether the macro can be paused from this point onwards and subsequently restarted from the beginning.
+(RRF 3.4 and later, see Notes for usage).

 ### Examples
 <br>
 <pre class="cblock">
-M98 P"mymacro.g" ; Runs the macro in the file mymacro.g
+M98 P"mymacro.g" ; Runs the macro in the file /sys/mymacro.g
-M98 P"macro.g" S100 Y"string" ; Runs macro.g, passes the values for parameters S and Y to the macro</br>
+M98 P"macro.g" S100 Y"string" ; Runs /sys/macro.g, passes the values for parameters S and Y to the macro</br>
 ; within macros
 M98 R1 ; macro can be paused from this point onwards
 </pre>